 What sets this savoury Ratlami sev apart from the rest is the addition of cloves, pepper and other spices during its preparation.
 The special spice blend makes it spicy and renders it a distinctive taste.
 Its crisp yet soft texture and potent taste is enhanced with carom seeds and its thickness distinguishes itself from other kinds of sev.

 This tangy aromatic crunchy sev is a snack, a side-dish, a garnish and an ingredient.
 The local favourite breakfast of poha is always served with preferably two varieties of sev.
 Curries prepared are topped with a handful of sev.
-Even food that normally does not require sev is served with a handful on the side – such is the significance of sev in Ratlam and all surrounding areas of Madhya Pradesh, Gujarat and Rajasthan.
+Even food that normally does not require sev is served with a handful on the side – such is the significance of sev in Ratlam and surrounding areas of Madhya Pradesh, Gujarat and Rajasthan.

 Written by Lakshmi Subramanian